technion/ruby-argon2/README.md

 algorithm.
 [Argon2](https://github.com/P-H-C/phc-winner-argon2) is the official winner of the Password Hashing Competition, a several year project to identify a successor to bcrypt/PBKDF/scrypt methods of securely storing passwords.
-This is an independant project and not official from the PHC team.
+This is an independent project and not official from the PHC team.

 ![Build Status](https://github.com/technion/ruby-argon2/workflows/Test%20Suite/badge.svg)
 [![Code Climate](https://codeclimate.com/github/technion/ruby-argon2/badges/gpa.svg)](https://codeclimate.com/github/technion/ruby-argon2)